 To receive proper consideration, applications should be received by the University no later than January 15.
 Applications submitted after January 15 will be accepted on a space-available basis.

 Transfer Credit

 Appropriate credit may be given for comparable college-level course work.
-For questions regarding transfer credit contact Mansfield University Admissions at 570-662-4815 or online at admissions@mansfield.edu
+For questions regarding transfer credit contact Commonwealth University Mansfield Admissions at Admissions@mansfield.edu

 Change of Major